Imaginary cones and limit roots of infinite Coxeter groups

 \subsection{Facial subgroups, hyperbolicity and a self-similar dense subset of the set of limit roots}

-We first completely characterize the root systems that have the same property that the one in the left picture in Figure~\ref{fig:fractalConj} shows, i.e., $\h Q = E$, settling \cite[Conjecture 3.9(i)]{HLR}.
+We first completely characterize the root systems that have the same property as the one in the left picture in Figure~\ref{fig:fractalConj} shows, i.e., such that $\h Q = E$.
+This settles \cite[Conjecture 3.9(i)]{HLR}.

-\begin{defi} We say that~$(\Phi,\Delta)$ is \emph{weakly hyperbolic} if the signature of the bilinear form $\Mpair$ is $(n-1,1)$.
-We say that a weakly hyperbolic based root system $(\Phi,\Delta)$ is \emph{hyperbolic} if every proper facial root subsystem of $(\Phi,\Delta)$ has all its irreducible components of finite or affine type. \end{defi} \begin{rem}\begin{enumerate} \item When $|\Delta|=2,3$, then any root system $(\Phi,\Delta)$ of indefinite type is weakly hyperbolic.
+\begin{defi} We say that~$(\Phi,\Delta)$ is \emph{weakly hyperbolic} if the signature of the bilinear form $\Mpair$ is $(n-1,1)$, where $n$ is the dimension of $\Span(\Delta)$.
+We say that a weakly hyperbolic based root system $(\Phi,\Delta)$ is \emph{hyperbolic} if every proper facial root subsystem of $(\Phi,\Delta)$ has all its irreducible components of finite or affine type. \end{defi}

+\begin{rem} ~ \begin{enumerate} \item When $|\Delta|=2,3$, then any root system $(\Phi,\Delta)$ of indefinite type is weakly hyperbolic.
 In higher ranks, there are still many families of weakly hyperbolic root system.
 For example, this is the case when all the inner products $\mpair{\alpha,\beta}$ are the same (and non-zero) for any $\alpha\neq \beta \in \Delta$ (see the examples of Figure~\ref{fig:fractalConj}).
 In particular, any universal Coxeter group (where the labels of the Coxeter graph are all $\oo$) can be associated with a root system of weakly hyperbolic type.
-It is not true in general that all the based root systems associated to any universal Coxeter groups are of signature $(n-1,1)$; see Figure~\ref{fig:nonhyp} for such an example in rank $4$ with signature $(2,2)$, see also \cite[Example~1.4]{dyer:imc}. \item Observe if $(\Phi,\Delta)$ is weakly hyperbolic and reducible, then all but one of its irreducible components are of finite type, and the last is weakly hyperbolic.
+It is not true in general that all the based root systems associated to any universal Coxeter groups are of signature $(n-1,1)$; see Figure~\ref{fig:nonhyp} for such an example in rank $4$ with signature $(2,2)$, see also \cite[Example~1.4]{dyer:imc}. \item If $(\Phi,\Delta)$ is weakly hyperbolic and reducible, then all but one of its irreducible components are of finite type, and the remaining one is weakly hyperbolic.